Solar Eclipse Photography

 You’ve got your location and your gear and you’re now ready to shoot!
 Due to the high dynamic range and rarity of the subject I’d always recommend shooting an eclipse in RAW – this is not the time for compression to scupper your potential for success.
 As always though I’d also record JPEGs for quick and easy sharing after the event.

-In terms of exposure, you will be dealing with a huge range of brightnesses during Totality and on either side of it, but in my experience, the correct exposure can be entirely handled by adjusting the shutter speed alone.
-Luckily you should be able to lock the ISO and aperture for the entire event.
+In terms of exposure, you will be dealing with a huge range of brightnesses during Totality and on either side of it, but in my experience, the correct exposure can be entirely handled by adjusting the shutter speed with a fixed aperture and ISO for the partial phases and prominences, before then leaving the shutter fixed and adjusting the ISO for the wispy Corona.

 First, set your camera’s exposure mode to Manual.
-In terms of sensitivity, you should be fine using the camera’s base value, typically 100 or 200 ISO.
+In terms of sensitivity, you should start with the camera’s base value, typically 100 or 200 ISO.
 In terms of the lens aperture, you should be able to shoot at (or near to) the maximum value (smallest f-number), since the subject should be near the centre of the frame where the optics perform best, and an eclipse isn’t hugely detailed either.
+I typically go for f8.

-This leaves adjusting the shutter speed to deliver the ideal exposure.
+This leaves adjusting the shutter speed to deliver the ideal exposure for your initial shots.
 The correct shutter speed for the Partial phases really depends on your filter, but luckily you’ll have plenty of time to make adjustments during the event – not to mention practicing on the full Sun before the event.
 Once you’ve found a shutter speed that works, you should be able to use it for all your partial phases.
 Easy.

 Totality is harder as there’s a whole range of brightnesses you’ll want to capture from intense prominences to the dim Coronal atmosphere.
 You’ll also have to remember to remove your solar filter as the last diamond ring burst disappears and Totality starts properly.
 Depending on your filter, you may need to make a minor adjustment to focus too.

 Wide bracketing is the order of the day during Totality and the easiest way to handle it is to simply start with a fast shutter speed, then gradually reduce it for multiple shots.
-At 100 ISO and f5.6, I’ve found a range between 1/1000 and one second will give you a great range of images to work with.
-If you’re shooting one-stop apart, you’re looking at 11 images in a sequence from 1/1000 to one second, which should be possible during Totality, hopefully leaving you some time to view it in person with your eyes.
-Depending on your gear, it might even be possible to program the sequence and trigger it automatically – although again you’d need to be 100% confident in your equipment.
+At 100 ISO and f8, I’ve found a range of between 1/500 and one second will give you a great range of images to work with.
+If you’re shooting one-stop apart, you’re looking at 10 images in a sequence from 1/500 to one second, which should be possible during Totality, hopefully leaving you some time to view it in person with your eyes.

 Which brings me full-circle back to my advice that if in doubt, or should anything go awry, I’d strongly advise just forgetting your photos and enjoying it with your eyes instead.
 During Totality, it will become dark and hard to correct any problems you might be having, so don’t waste what precious time you have!
 Good luck and enjoy these wonderful events!